 We are looking to build sponsorship programs around the following goals over time:

 These are your most significant stakeholders.
-When these elements are aligned and efficiently activated, you will see the sales growth come.
+Sales growth will come when these elements are aligned and efficiently activated.
 Your marketing budget will impact all of these stakeholders.
-Let’s break down each unique audience, and how your sports marketing can engage them.
+Let’s break down each unique audience and how your sports marketing can engage them.

-Regardless of whether you are selling high-volume packaged goods to consumers, SaaS or long-term B2B services, chances are you will be better off with a more engaged customer set.
-Not that you need 100% of your customers fully engaged all of the time, that’s not very practical.
-Most probably, you have a spread of engagement across your customer set that has a small percentage of customers who are highly engaged, the majority of your customers are somewhat engaged, and also some customers who are not engaged at all.
+Whether you sell high-volume packaged goods to consumers, SaaS or long-term B2B services, chances are you will be better off with a more engaged customer set.
+Not that you need 100% of your customers fully engaged all of the time.
+That’s not very practical.
+Most probably, you have a spread of engagement across your customer set that has a small percentage of customers who are highly engaged, the majority of your customers are somewhat engaged, and some are not engaged at all.

 Your highly engaged customers could experience the full VIP package, with behind-the-scenes access, celebrity meet and greet’s, unique places to view the event and other treats that only your best customers deserve.
 This is some of the most effective marketing you can do because of the way it makes your customers feel.

 For those customers who are not very engaged or maybe have been slipping away as of late, you can leverage your sponsorship assets to reach out to them.
 Going to the basic levels of inviting them to an event you are a primary supporter of can showcase your commitment to them.

 Hook these customers up with good tickets to the race, some lunch and maybe a little memento of their time.
 They might not be entirely engaged, but they must be kept in mind.
 Then, leverage the event as a follow-up opportunity and a discussion starter for future business opportunities.

 Rewarded, Recognized Employees